kstenerud/concise-encoding/ce-structure.md

 | IEEE754 Binary Float | 32, 64               |
 | UID                  | 128                  |

-Array elements can be written using any of the representations allowed for the specified type and size.
+Array elements **CAN** be written using any of the representations allowed for the specified type and size.

 **Examples**: